Georgia-Armenia Bilateral Trade Analysis 2023

 Market Share:

-Georgia's export portfolio to Armenia demonstrates strategic specialization, with leading products representing a key competitive advantage in this bilateral market.
+Georgia's export portfolio to Armenia demonstrates strategic specialization, with vehicles: with only spark-ignition internal combustion reciprocating piston engine, cylinder capacity over 1500 but not over 3000cc representing a key competitive advantage in this bilateral market.

 $350.91M